lucasglanville/lucasglanville/README.md

 Le Wagon 2023 => Bootcamp in Data Science and Artificial Intelligence

-University of Edinburgh 2024 => MA Economics, graduating next year
+University of Edinburgh 2024 => MA Economics (set to graduate next year)